PioneerPossum/mantled-critters/README.md

 # Updates:
 2025.08.11 - Protogen visor and various 3D printed parts from FurBitten Studios have arrived.
 I75W matrix driver board arrived, however the panels I ordered were WAY too large -- 128x64 panel resolution (320x160mm), when I should have ordered 64x32 (160x80mm), which Pimoroni does not have.
 New parts are on-order from Digikey.
 Existing LED matricies will be used for a personal project.
 Goal for now is to get LED matricies working, and then look into additional sensors/tech.

+2025.08.27 - RPi and 64x32 matricies function with demos from https://github.com/hzeller/rpi-rgb-led-matrix.
+Now to figure out how to draw a face!

 # Electronic Parts BOM:
 Raspberry Pi 4, 8GB w/ GPIO Header - https://www.digikey.com/en/products/detail/raspberry-pi/SC0195-9/12159401?s=N4IgTCBcDaIMoGEAMBGAnAVgBRoJQgF0BfIA